 I’m often asked how an athlete or active person can know if his or her shoulder injury is serious.
 Should he ice his shoulder and rest it for a day or two and see if his pain and use of the arm improve?
 Or should he go to an emergency room or see an orthopaedic surgeon right away?
+In this article, I share 5 signs your shoulder injury is serious.

 Similar to a post I wrote on signs that your knee injury could be serious, this post tries to offer some signs and symptoms that could represent a serious shoulder injury.
 This list is by no means comprehensive.
 It also is in no way meant to serve as specific medical advice, so please see your doctor or orthopaedic surgeon if you’re concerned or have questions about your shoulder injury.